Dangers of Detoxing at Home for Drugs & Alcohol

 - Increased risk of severe symptoms with the next withdrawal attempt

-In addition, a number of organizations and websites promise that at-home, self-supervised treatments can provide rapid detox with minimal cost or commitment.
+In addition, a number of organizations and websites promise that at-home, self-supervised treatments can deliver rapid detox with low cost or effort.
 These programs recommend methods of tapering usage over a period of time, or even of using other drugs to help ease the symptoms of detox, which can compound the problem at hand.
 These programs make it seem that at-home detox is easy as long as one is careful, but they provide little or no supervision of the process.

 For these reasons, use of this kind of program is the most recommended way to detox and avoid the dangers inherent in alcohol or benzo withdrawal, resulting in a safer, long-term recovery.

-How Alcohol and Benzodiazepines Affect the Brain and Body
+How Alcohol & Benzodiazepines Affect the Brain & Body

 It may seem that a good way to get over this kind of addiction is to simply stop using the substance.
 However, the changes in the brain caused by these chemicals result in a real, physical need for the substance, and the body will react to the loss of the chemicals by producing withdrawal symptoms.